jfemiani/annotation-tools/README.md

 ```
 Note that you need to keep the `AnnotationEditor` object alive for the figuire to remain responsive.

+Also, you need to be running in a notebook with syupport for `%matplotlib widget` (preferred) or `%matplotlib notebook`.
+I find it very helpful to install the package decribed here: https://github.com/matplotlib/jupyter-matplotlib

 ## Keymap

 - Hovering over an item highlights it